Morbidly Beautiful

 Finding an innocent-looking old game in amongst the furniture, Cliff suggests the friends play it.

-Sam starts reading the rules, but Cliff, in his excitement, just grabs the box and says they can learn as they go along.
+Sam starts reading the rules, but Cliff, in his excitement, grabs the box and says they can learn as they go along.
 This turns out to be a serious mistake.
 Always read the rules, people!!

-In their haste, they missed the most important part of the directions: one of them must win before sunrise or they will be playing the game for all of eternity — in hell!
+In their haste, they missed the most important part of the directions: one of them must win before sunrise, or they will be playing the game for all of eternity — in hell!

-Gatlopp it turns out is, literally, a killer board game.
+Gatlopp, it turns out, is literally a killer board game.

 The game asks for absolute truth, or the consequences will be dire.

-The obviously supernatural game knows all their greatest fears and proves to them over and over, that it’s life-or-death every time they roll the dice.
+The obviously supernatural game knows all their greatest fears and proves to them over and over that it’s life-or-death every time they roll the dice.

 They must tell the truth and cannot cheat or skip a turn.
 If they work as a team, there is a chance they can win.
 But they need to hurry; it will be sunrise soon!